moustaphboss/archimed/README.md

 ### Investors interface

+First, start by creating Investors.
+We already have some investors in our database but let's create a new one anyways.
 ![Investor](screenshots/inv1.png)
 ![Investor](screenshots/inv2.png)
 ![Investor](screenshots/inv3.png)

 ### Bills Page

+The bills page generates automatically the necessary bills for every investor.
+But before that, we have to set up some general company information, including the fee_percentage we use to calculate the bills amounts and also the IBAN that is going to be linked to our capital calls.
 ![Bills](screenshots/bill1.png)
 ![Bills](screenshots/bill2.png)
 ![Bills](screenshots/bill3.png)
+Once the company information have been set up, the bills are generated accordingly.
 ![Bills](screenshots/bill4.png)
+From here, we can validate bills, those ones will then be available for capital calls.

 ### Capital Calls Interface

+On this page, we group the validated bills by investor.
+The user has the option to pick what bill will be part of the capital call.
+The generated capital call will then be featured on the section on the right hand side of this page where we display the pieces of information relevant to a capital call.
 ![Capital Calls](screenshots/cap1.png)
 ![Capital Calls](screenshots/cap2.png)
 ![Capital Calls](screenshots/cap3.png)